fabric/fabric/sites/docs/upgrading.rst

 .. note::
     Some ``env`` keys from v1 were simply passthroughs to Paramiko's `SSHClient.connect <paramiko.client.SSHClient.connect>` method.
-Fabric 2
+Modern
-    gives you explicit control over the arguments it passes to that method, via the ``connect_kwargs`` :doc:`configuration </concepts/configuration>`
+    Fabric gives you explicit control over the arguments it passes to that method, via the ``connect_kwargs`` :doc:`configuration
-    subtree, and the below table will frequently refer you to that approach.
+    </concepts/configuration>` subtree, and the below table will frequently
+    refer you to that approach.

 .. list-table::
     :widths: 40 10 50